 Frequently asked rugged phone case questions

-Q: Is my rugged phone case waterproof?
+Q: Are rugged phone cases waterproof?

-A: Some rugged cases are waterproof, but others are not.
+A: Some rugged phone cases are waterproof, but others are not.
 You’ll have to check out the details of your individual case to make sure.
 We have waterproof case guides for some phones, but it depends on your select model.

 Q: Will a rugged case keep my phone completely safe?

 A: For the most part, yes, it will.
-Rugged cases are thicker with extra reinforcement in the corners, which should be good news in case of drops.
+Rugged phone cases are thicker with extra reinforcement in the corners, which should be good news in case of drops.
 They also tend to have more layers for impact absorption, and the MIL-STD 810G 516.6 rating is just the icing on top.

 Q: My rugged phone case is too bulky, are there any thin options?